About

 MSA BOARD OF DIRECTORS

-Chacho Herman, Director of Earned Income at the San Diego Museum of Art
+Chacho Herman, Director of Earned Income, San Diego Museum of Art

-Having started at SDMA in 1986 as a part-time, temporary employee I now oversee the Museum’s admissions, ticketing and restaurant services.
-In addition to being on MSA’s Board of Directors, I serve on the board of Balboa Park Online Collaborative, a non-profit dedicated to providing guidance and recommendations to museums, cultural organizations, and other nonprofits, that enables them to make economic and sustainable technology, digital, and strategic decisions.
-Until recently I served on an independent review board that reviewed medical studies that were proposed to be done on human subjects.
-The goal was to help ensure they were ethical and enforce their efficacy.
-I was, obviously, the layperson on that board.
+Having started at SDMA in 1986 as a part-time, temporary employee, Chacho Herman now oversees the Museum’s admissions, ticketing, and restaurant services.
+In addition to serving on MSA’s Board of Directors, Chacho serves on the board of Balboa Park Online Collaborative, a nonprofit dedicated to providing guidance and recommendations to museums, cultural organizations, and other nonprofits, enabling them to make informed economic and sustainable decisions regarding technology, digital, and strategic initiatives.

-I also love to create, paint, read, root my Padres on to victory (often times unsuccessfully), get lost in Baja, visit museums across the globe, go to concerts of all types, support my friends and family, and spend time with my wonderful wife and our dog, “BB”.
+He loves to create, paint, read, root for his Padres on to victory (often times unsuccessfully), get lost in Baja, visit museums across the globe, go to concerts of all types, support friends and family, and spend time with his wonderful wife and their dog, “BB”.

-Julia Jordan is the Retail Experience Manager for the Edelman Fossil Park & Museum in Mantua Township, NJ.
-Her degree in history and years of retail experience (including doing inventory of her Halloween candy as a child) made operating a museum store a natural fit, and she has worked in non-profit retail for over ten years.
+Julia Jordan’s degree in history and years of retail experience (including doing inventory of her Halloween candy as a child) made operating a museum store a natural fit, and she has worked in non-profit retail for over ten years.
 She has been a member of MSA for over a decade and has been involved in Chapter leadership, committee work, and the National Board.
 She is committed to advocating for museums with a niche focus and the value their stories bring to the museum store world.

 Outside of work, Julia enjoys reading, board games, traveling, being outside, seeing live music, a love of all-things Philadelphia (our sports teams included), and dreaming of one day adopting all of the senior dogs.